ptaconet/modisfast/README.md

 Apart from these performance aspects, ethical considerations have driven the development of this package :

-  - **Facilitating the access to Earth science data in places of the World where internet connections is slow or expensive** : Earth science products are generally huge files that can be quite difficult to download in places with slow internet connection, even more if large time series are needed.
+  - **Facilitating the access to Earth science data for R users in places where internet connection is slow or expensive** : Earth science products are generally huge files that can be quite difficult to download in places with slow internet connection, even more if large time series are needed.
 By enabling to download